Title: Echoes of Love

 - Post-production (including color grading)

-- Marketing the short film at the film festival circuit
+- Get it into the short film festival circuit